demo-stars/demo-stars.github.io/README.md

-# STARS: An Unified Framework for Singing Transcription, Alignment, and Refined Style Annotation
+# STARS: A Unified Framework for Singing Transcription, Alignment, and Refined Style Annotation

 Here is the implementation of the demo page of STARS.